yesnik/javascript-guides/export_import.md

 }
 ```

+We can:

-We can import it *without* curly braces:
+- import this module *without* curly braces
+- use different variable name, not only `Student`

 ```js
 import Student from './student.js'; // not {Student}, just Student